18F/handbook/docs/06-project-management/pm-role.md

 * Getting everyone on the call, pinging them and making sure people are prompt
 * For team members that are consistently late or disruptive - The PM should remind them privately of the processes and expectations
 * Keeping the team focused and on topic (this may mean the PM may have to interrupt them if they start going down the path of discussion instead of a check-in)
-* Being ready to jump in in case people forget who hasn't gone (although letting them sweat for a second is good too in them realizing they should pay attention better)
+* Being ready to jump in case people forget who hasn't gone (although letting them sweat for a second is good too in them realizing they should pay attention better)
 * Helping folks remember the structure of the call (if the PM senses they haven't grasped it quite yet).
 This should be done quickly - 20 seconds max.
 "As a reminder please state your balance score, what you worked on yesterday, what you're doing today and if you have any blockers or after meetings to request."
 * Then at the end of the call, the PM gives their checkin if they hadn't already and rolls right into announcing the blockers, actions, or additional meetings that need to happen as a result of the scrum call
 * PM sends out the scrum notes to the client mailing list (using the [scrum note template](https://docs.google.com/document/d/17tl3lPu-3Uo6_YCEtb6AH9HsaILLS1UTmoUFIuXoqDc/edit).)